Squidtyper/42Codam/README.md

 <br>Language C
 <br>Reads text from a file descriptor and returns a single line each time.

+**philosophers:**
+<br>Language C
+<br>Assignment: multiple philosophers sitting at a round table.
+Each has to share a fork with both his/her left neighbour as well as his/her right neighbour.
+Each needs two forks to eat spaghetti.
+The life cycle is as follows: eat, think and sleep, with eating and sleeping requiring specific amount of time.
+<br>Run the program by make, then ./philosophers *time_to_die* *time_to_eat* *time_to_sleep* *number_of_times_each_philosopher_must_eat*
+<br>The last argument "number_of_times_each_philosopher_must_eat" is optional.
+<br>This assignment addresses threading and data race problem which occurs when the same data is accessed by (read: being read and written at the same time) more than one thread.

 **Cub3D:**
 <br>Language C
 <br>Making a 3D environment using MLX42 library and raycasting priciples.
 In collaboration with **greedymelon**(github name).